-OzCHI is the annual non-profit conference for the Computer-Human Interaction Special Interest Group (CHISIG) and Australia's leading forum for the latest in HCI research and practice.
+OzCHI is Australia's leading forum for the latest in Human-Computer Interaction research and practice.
 OzCHI attracts a broad international community of researchers, industry practitioners, academics and students.
-Participants come from a range of backgrounds, including interface designers, user experience (UX) practitioners, information architects, software engineers, human factors experts, information systems analysts and social scientists.
+Participants come from a range of backgrounds, including interface designers, user experience experts, information architects, software engineers, human factors specialists, information systems analysts, and social scientists.
 This year's conference theme is 'digital, physical, interactive, human', highlighting the diversity and relevance of Human-Computer Interaction in today's digitally rich world.

 We invite original contributions on all topics related to Human-Computer Interaction, Interaction Design and the design and use of interactive technologies.
 Submissions are invited for long-papers, short-papers, workshops, and the doctoral consortium.
 In addition, in 2018, we are introducing a new submission category: conceptual papers.
 These are papers grounded in the scholarly literature but do not necessarily report new empirical research.
 Instead, they describe new ideas or questions and are intended to provoke discussion in the OzCHI community.
 They will be the same length as long papers, and subject to the same deadlines.